-Power of Attorney Lawyer in Scottsdale and the surrounding areas.
+Power of Attorney (POA) Law Firm in Scottsdale

 Power of attorney is a term people often hear but may not fully understand.
 Essentially, it is an arrangement wherein one person empowers another to act in their stead under specific circumstances.

 It is often helpful to consult with an experienced Scottsdale power of attorney lawyer for advice on how to craft your power of attorney.
 A knowledgeable trusts and estates attorney will explain your options, the costs & benefits, and help craft or revise a plan to suit your needs.

 Situations Where This May Apply in Scottsdale

 While you can craft a power of attorney to cover any number of situations ranging from purely personal to business related, powers of attorney are most often used to allow a trusted person to step into your shoes so they may make financial and medical decisions on your behalf when you are unable to do so.
 It’s a common misconception in Scottsdale that you only need the powers when you anticipate a potential medical crisis or event, but the reality is that you need to have a durable power of attorney at all times because you will not be able to anticipate all of life’s events.
 You cannot execute a power of attorney if you are incapacitated.